opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 }
 ```

-### 2. Implement ResourceSharingExtension and register it
+### 2. Implement the ResourceSharingExtension and register it

 Create a class that implements `org.opensearch.security.spi.resources.ResourceSharingExtension`.
 This class informs the Security plugin about: